What is a Mission?

 How do I add or remove people from my organization?

-To invite someone to an organization, click on Invite on the dashboard for that organization.
+To invite someone to an organization, click on Invite on the Mission Control for that organization.

 You can also invite someone by including them in a Mission.
-In the Power Up panel, scroll down to People and click on “+Invite”.
+In the Flier Controls panel, scroll down to People and click on “+Invite”.
 Enter the person’s email address and name and they’ll receive an invite.
 You can then add them to a role in a Mission.

-In Bipronum, everyone is empowered to help out so anyone in your organization can invite someone else.
+In Hi-flier, everyone is empowered to help out so anyone in your organization can invite someone else.
 But only the organization owner can remove someone from an organization.
-That can be done on the Dashboard under Settings for that organization.
+That can be done on the Mission Control under Settings.

 How do I switch organizations?